Haunted Spooky Wheelock

 What is your experience when you visit Wheelock?

-A creepy story is told from 60 miles further west because of a gruesome murder and lynching at Mondak.
+That creepy story is told from 60 miles further west, the gruesome murder and lynching at Mondak.